Dkaattae/DEZoomcamp2025/week4/README.md

 when using other value, it will set a value for stging_env_var if exists, if not exists set to target_env_var.
 so setting stging_env_var is optional.
 note: if i setup the resolve_schema_for macro file and put ```{{ config(schema=resolve_schema_for('core')) }}``` on top of 'dim_' or 'fact_' models, it will config to target.schema_custome.schema. in my case, that is dbt_kchen_prod.
-if i need to override default macro generate_schema_name, i need to add following macro:
+if i need to override default macro generate_schema_name, i need to add following macro in macros/get_custom_schema.sql:
 <code>&nbsp;{% macro generate_schema_name(custom_schema_name, node) -%}
     {{ generate_schema_name_for_env(custom_schema_name, node) }}
 {%- endmacro %}
 </code>
+When using this macro, you'll need to set the target name in your production job to prod.

 ## Q5 Taxi Quarterly Revenue Growth
  see fact_taxi_trips_quarterly_revenue.sql